-Grants - increase due mainly to approved additional funding for Regional Economic Development Strategy.
+Grants - increase due to approved additional funding for Regional Economic Development Strategy offset by reduction in funding for Community and Social Services grant.

 Corporate Services

 The Corporate Services Department is comprised of: Communications, Human Resources, Information Technology and Occupational Health and Safety.